udacitydrl/continuous-control/README.md

 	[this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux_NoVis.zip) to obtain the environment.

 ## Instructions
-Clone the project using git clone  https://github.com/udacitydrl/continuous-control To train the agent, start jupyter notebook, open Continuous_Control.ipynb and execute!
+Usig Git checkout the project: git clone  https://github.com/udacitydrl/continuous-control.
+To train the agent, start jupyter notebook, open Continuous_Control.ipynb and execute!
 For more information, please check instructions inside the notebook.